 Current Members are:

-Alan Brown, Margaret Hicks-Clarke, David Harbourne, David Kellett, Judy Kent, Francis Loftus, Sarah Lewis, Cliff Lunn, Reg Rudd, Allan Stewart, Richard Stiff, Janet Waggott, Julie Watson, and Vernon Wells.
+Richard Allen, Gordon McApline, Alan Brown, Margaret Hicks-Clarke, David Harbourne, David Kellett, Francis Loftus, Sarah Lewis, Cliff Lunn, Joe Newton, Brook Reast, Reg Rudd, Allan Stewart, Richard Stiff, Janet Waggott, Julie Watson, and Vernon Wells.

 If anyone is interested in finding out more about applying to join the Board, please contact the Director of Governance at the College.

-Selby College's last Ofsted Inspection judged the College to be Grade 1 Outstanding in all areas, the first college in Yorkshire to achieve that title, and Board Members played a big part in this achievement (which we wish to maintain in the future).
+Selby College's last Ofsted Inspection in December 2017 judged the College to be Good in all areas and Board Members played a large part in this achievement.

 Selby College Corporation Board has been involved in a major £35million campus re-development.
 College turnover is in the region of £10million and it is now one of the largest employers in the area.
 Over the past few years we have seen an increasing expansion in our training for the business sector and also the education of young people from foundation level through to Advanced level and on to Higher Education, made possible through our partnerships with local universities.
 It is therefore vital to the continued success of the college that we recruit Corporation Members with the right skills, knowledge and experience to add value to the work of the Board.
 The work of the Board provides members with opportunities to expand their knowledge of areas where they currently may not have the opportunity in their current employment eg. marketing, personnel, estates, finance, etc.